|Article I: Purpose and Functions||1||

 B. Between the academic unit elections and the organizational meeting in April, the Nominations and Elections Committee shall nominate at least one candidate for each Faculty Senate office and shall present these nominations at the organizational meeting of the newly elected Faculty Senate.
 The vote for officers shall be by majority vote of those voting, and the results for each office shall be announced before the next officer is voted upon.
 Nominations may be made from the floor.
 Ex-officio members are not eligible to serve as officers.

-C. The Faculty Senate officers shall serve from the date of their election for a 12-month period.
-Officers may not serve for more than two successive terms in office.
+C. Excepting the Speaker, who upon election serves a period of two years, Faculty Senate officers shall serve from the date of their election for a 12-month period.
+The Speaker may not serve for more than two two-year terms in office.
+Other Faculty Senate officers may not serve for more than three successive terms in office (for a total of three years).

 E. In case of a vacancy occurring during the year, a special election to fill the vacancy shall be held at the next regularly scheduled meeting of the Faculty Senate.
 The Nominations and Elections Committee shall nominate at least one candidate for the vacancy.
 The Nominations and Election Committee shall supervise and the marshal shall preside over the election.
 Nominations may be made from the floor.
 In the event of a vacancy in the office of marshal, the speaker shall preside over the election of the new marshal.